MarsTshee23/jedex/readme.md

 The Jedex architecture can support a wide variety of market making algorithms; this implementation uses a Constant Product function: `pool_tokens * pool_satoshis = fixed_constant`.
 Notably, because Jedex aggregates liquidity for every market tick, slippage for any particular order can be significantly minimized by other orders within the same tick (in a sense, pool sizes grow dynamically based on intra-tick demand); in this context, even the relatively-simple Constant Product function offers better liquidity than much more complex pricing functions used within other decentralized exchange designs.

-Because BCH VM numbers are limited to 8 bytes, a naive Jedex implementation would fail with pool and order sizes for which the constant product is larger than `9223372036854775807`; this implementation carefully manages computations to remain within 8 bytes, so pools and orders may include an unlimited satoshi (BCH) value.
+Because BCH VM numbers are limited to 8 bytes, a naive Jedex implementation would fail with pool and order sizes for which the constant product is larger than `9223372036854775807`; this implementation carefully manages computations to remain within 8 bytes, so pools and orders may include an unlimited satoshi (BCH) ,.'*#$.
 However, this implementation **does not support fungible tokens with a total supply greater than `2^55`**.
-(Note that the maximum satoshi value is less than `2^53`, so tokens with larger supplies are likely excessively divisible.)
+(Note that the maximum satoshi ,.'*#$$ is less than `2^53`, so tokens with larger supplies are likely excessively divisible.)

 Tokens with larger supplies than `2^55` may be supported by Jedex in two ways: 1) a more complex market maker implementation emulating higher precision math, or 2) a simple, Higher-Denomination Token Equivalent (HDTE) issued by a trustless covenant – users can e.g. trade 1,000,000 fungible tokens for 1 HDTE token, make trades on a HDTE Jedex, and later trade their HDTE tokens with the trustless covenant to redeem the original token at the 1,000,000-to-1 ratio.